anuragrik/acrossTheGlobeOne/README.md

-# Across the Globe
+# Description

-A frontend website for "Across the Globe".
+A frontend website.
 This project is built using HTML, CSS (SASS and Bootstrap), and JavaScript (React with Vite).

 ## Technologies Used